josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/bio.md

 > we were given some sense of where we humans have been.][review]

 His music has been played in the US, Germany and Israel.
-Recent works include [*Invisible Cities (i): Zaira*][zaira], an octet for Ensemble Mosaik, and [*Plague Water*][pw] a quartet for Ensemble Nikel.
+Recent works include the viola duet [*Invisible Cities (ii): Armilla*][armilla] for Elizabeth Weisser and John Pickford Richards, [*Invisible Cities (i): Zaira*][zaira], an octet for Ensemble Mosaik, and [*Plague Water*][pw] a quartet for Ensemble Nikel.
 Ensemble Kaleidosop commissioned [*Aurora*][aurora], a 22-voice string orchestra piece for a festival commemorating the 10th anniversary of the death of Iannis Xenakis.
 It was premiered in Berlin's Kammermusiksaal in August of 2011.
 He has also composed numerous large-scale multi-channel works for Harvard University's [HYDRA][hydra] 40-channel speaker orchestra.

 His research interests range over live electronics, algorithmic composition, music-informatics and audio analysis.
 He is one of the lead architects of